ostcrom/wordsquirt/README.md

  Python3 based text shortcut expander for macos.
 My grandfather used to call writing implements "word squirters".
 This program monitors your keyboard input until you type a trigger and keyword.
 Then wordsquirt erases the keyword you just typed and replaces it with your predefined text.

 ## Requirements:
-Recent masOS with python3 installed.
-I recommend using the official installer ( https://www.python.org/downloads/ ), I had issues building with homebrew provided python3.
+Recent masOS with [python3](https://www.python.org/downloads/) and [git](https://git-scm.com/download/mac) installed.
+I recommend using the [official python3 installer](https://www.python.org/downloads/), I had issues building with homebrew provided python3.

 ## Install Instructions: